datatrail-jhu/04_githubbasics/manuscript/07_pull_requests.md

 Once they click on "Merge pull request" your changes will automatically be incorporated into their code.
-Congratulations you have helped someone fix their code and made a new friend on Github!
+Congratulations you have helped someone fix their code and made a new friend on GitHub!

 ![Once the original author logs in they can merge your pull request if they want.](images/07_pull_requests/07_githubbasics_pull_requests-27.png)